ramanujprasad/MovieApp/README.md

 Run `npm run lint` to execute the linting for ts files.

+## Run End-2-End testing

+To test whether the flow of an application is performing as designed from start to finish.
+Before running below command, kindly make sure that your applications is running on 4200 port separately. since this port number is configured in protractor.config.js
+Run `npm run test-e2e` to execute the e2e test.

 ## Deployment

 This project is deployed in below link for testing,